-The referee must give the centre forward an opportunity to shoot.
-When the centre forward has the ball, you must delay your whistle a little, it's better to give a possibility to shoot than to whistle exclusion.
+The referee must give the centre forward an opportunity to finish his action.
+When the centre forward has the ball, the referee must delay the whistle a little, it's better to give a possibility to shoot than to whistle exclusion.